ihmeuw-scicomp/jobmon/jobmon_gui/README.md

 ## Testing Locally

-### Deploying the Flask Server App Locally
+### Deploying the FastApi Server App Locally

-To deploy the Flask app locally:
+To deploy the FastApi app locally:

 1. Open a terminal
 2. Make a conda environment and activate it